PLUG OK license plate

 Aftermarket Conversion Sources

-Advanced Do It Yourself/EAA-PHEV www.priusplus.org: CalCars and the Electric Auto Association's PHEV group created this open-source project to bring PHEV conversions to '04-08 Prius owners across the country.
+Advanced Do It Yourself/EAA-PHEV www.priusplus.org: CalCars and the Electric Auto Association's PHEV group created this open-source project to bring PHEV conversions to '04-09 Prius owners across the country.
 Our goal is to enable owners to enlist a local electrician/engineer to convert their cars, initially with lead-acid batteries, for under $6,000 and less than two person-weeks of time.
-(We will have similar solutions available for better (but more expensive) nickel-metal hydride or lithium-ion batteries.)
 If you're an engineer or an advanced do-it-yourselfer who is comfortable around high voltage batteries and automotive workshops, you can join the discussion and the project!

 Amberjac Systems www.amberjacprojects.com United Kingdom-based company has provided conversions in Europe.
-For Germany, Netherlands, Belgium and other Northern European countries, contact SP Innovation.
+For Germany, Netherlands, Belgium and other Northern European countries, contact TTD in Delft, Holland.

-Hymotion www.hymotion.com Concord, Ontario, Canada retrofits the Toyota Prius.
-Acquired by battery maker A123 Systems www.a123systems.com of Hopkinton, MA.
-Large volumes of crash-tested Prius conversions can now be ordered with a $1,000 deposit for $9,950 plus $400 delivery, from distributors in several cities.
-Go to Hymotion.com.
+Hymotion www.hymotion.com Watertown, MA retrofits the Toyota Prius.
+Acquired by battery maker A123 Systems www.a123systems.com.
+Crash-tested Prius conversions can now be ordered for $10,395 from distributors in several cities.
 Green Gears, Inc. is Hymotion's San Francisco-based distributor/installer.

 CalCars converted Priuses into a PRIUS+ at the 2006 and 2007 Maker Faires.
 This formed the basis for the EAA-PHEV project.